 What Are the Most Common Types of Religious Discrimination?

-At California Employment Attorneys Group, we are committed to helping employees recover damages and seek justice for any religious discrimination they have suffered while at the workplace.
+At California Labor Law Employment Attorneys Group, we are committed to helping employees recover damages and seek justice for any religious discrimination they have suffered while at the workplace.
 Your employer has a duty to provide you with a safe work environment, and if you feel attacked or mistreated, your employer is breaching that duty.
 Further, religious discrimination is prohibited under Title VII of the Civil Rights Act of 1964.
 You are able to file a lawsuit against your employer through either the federal system, known as the Equal Employment Opportunity Commission (EEOC), or your state’s Fair Employment Practice Agency (FEPA).
 Our clients are sometimes unsure if the experiences they have had at work constitute religious discrimination.
 They ask us questions like:

 - What are types of religious discrimination?